 As the host of this magnificent feast, it’s easy to lose track of your sanity.
 Accommodating to diet restrictions and preferences can be overwhelming.
-We recommend a stockpile of Silipints nearby, like Rocks or Bases that can be used to bake and serve smaller portions of food.
+We recommend a stockpile of Silipints nearby, like Bases and Half Pints that can be used to bake and serve smaller portions of food.

 We don’t know who started the trend of table settings overshadowing the actual feast, but if you’re spending all day cooking (and the day before shopping!), hyper-styled tablescapes are probably not high on your to-do list.
 Instead, create a beautiful, bountiful display with things you already have in the kitchen…since you’re in there anyway.

 - •Hollow out a fat pumpkin, fill it with ice and you’ve got a “gourdgeous” way to chill wine.